 If you have sustained a shoulder injury after a car accident that was not your fault, read on for types of shoulder injuries with treatment options and tips for navigating your personal injury case.
 The Bishop Law Firm represents car accident victims and we do not get paid unless we win your case.

-- Dislocated Shoulder: This occurs when your arm bone pops out of its socket.
-Intense pain and inability to move your arm are symptoms.
-A forceful blow to your arm (like those experienced in car accidents) can cause dislocation.
+2. Dislocated Shoulder: This occurs when your arm bone pops out of its socket.
+Intense shoulder pain and inability to move your arm are symptoms.
+A forceful blow to your shoulder joint (like those experienced in car accidents) can cause shoulder dislocation.
 Treatment involves a closed reduction, surgery, immobilization, medication and/or rehabilitation.
-In most cases, the shoulder will be fine in a few weeks but in other cases the shoulder becomes unstable and repeat dislocations occur (Via Mayo Clinic ).
+In most cases, the shoulder will be fine in a few weeks but in other cases the shoulder becomes unstable and repeatedly dislocates (Via Mayo Clinic ).
 Many people can tell immediately if they have dislocated their shoulder because of the physical appearance of the arm and the terrible pain.
 Take photos of your vehicle, the accident scene and injuries immediately.

-- Fractured Shoulder: The collar bone, top of the upper arm bone and the shoulder blade can all be fractured.
+4.Shoulder Fracture: The collar bone, top of the upper arm bone and the shoulder blade can all be fractured.
 Since the shoulder blade is surrounded by muscles and chest, a fracture in this area is the result of a extremely hard blow.
 Fractures are usually diagnosed by x-ray which is what hospitals most often offer to car accident victims.
 The treatment for the fracture depends on the location and type of fracture (Via OrthoInfo ).
-Follow all medical advice and tell your doctor if you are not progressing or if the pain worsens.
+Follow all medical advice and tell your doctor if you are not progressing or if the injury pain worsens.

-- Rotator Cuff Tear: There are four muscles (supraspinatus, infraspinatus, subscapularis and teres minor) and ligaments that make up the rotator cuff.
+5. Rotator Cuff Tear: There are four muscles (supraspinatus, infraspinatus, subscapularis and teres minor) and ligaments that make up the rotator cuff.
 If any or all of these are damaged you have a rotator cuff tear.
-Acute tears in those under 30 years of age require a significant amount of trauma.
+Acute torn rotator cuff in those under 30 years of age requires a significant amount of trauma.
 Impingement syndrome usually accompanies a rotator cuff tear.
 There are non-surgical treatments such as steroid injections and physical therapy.
 If warranted, surgery to repair the rotator cuff will follow (via eMedicineHealth ).
 X-rays usually do not demonstrate rotator cuff tears and an MRI will be needed.

-- Bursitis: While bursitis is commonly caused by repeat irritation, it can also be caused by a traumatic injury.
+6. Bursitis (a.k.a. shoulder impingement, rotator cuff tendonitis or supraspinatus tendonitis): While impingement syndrome is commonly caused by repeat irritation, it can also be caused by a traumatic injury.
 If your bursa is compressed during the car accident, this can result in a healing reaction.
 This healing reaction is bursitis.
 Treatment for bursitis involves reducing pain and the inflammation (Via PhysioWorks ).
-Many clients seek chiropractic care after car accidents but make sure that your type of injury will benefit from chiropractic care.
+Many clients seek chiropractic care after car accidents but make sure that your type of shoulder injury will benefit from chiropractic care.